 - Sets are best two matches out of three

 - Matches are two stock and six minutes long

 - Timeout matches go to the amiibo with less damage

 - All matches are played on Ω-form stages

 Amiibo World Tournament: These tourneys were among the first ever held online.
 Hosted by Amiibo Dan (who has sinced removed all of his amiibo content – rest in peace), every single outing was hugely hyped thanks to Dan’s energetic commentary.
 Many trainers were introduced to the metagame through Amiibo World Tournaments.
 Although it has been long discontinued, their memory remains – even years later.

 AmiiBrawl: A long-running tournament series hosted by TMac.
 Amiibrawl stands out the single greatest tourney channel.
 Hosted every other Tuesday, each tournament is streamed in one sitting.
 Keep in touch with Amiibrawl’s tournament schedule by following their Twitter, Twitch, and YouTube channels.

-If you need any further help using your PowerSaves or Amiiqo, head over to Cloud Nine’s Discord server, where other amiibo trainers can help you to the best of their abilities!
-Or, if you have an entirely different question regarding amiibo, the FAQ may be able to help you as well!
+If you need additional help using your Amiibo PowerSaves or Amiiqo, head over to Cloud Nine’s Discord server, where other amiibo trainers can help you to the best of their abilities!
+If you have a question more directly related to amiibo training, the FAQ is a great resource worth looking at.